Spline Autoregression Method for Estimation of Quantile Spectrum: Introduction

-Supplementary material to the main body of the paper includes discussions on the computation of the SAR estimator and its application to Granger-causality analysis in Appendix I and II, additional simulation results in Appendix III, a summary of R functions that implement the proposed method in Appendix IV.
+Supplementary material to the main body of the paper includes discussions on the computation of the SAR estimator (Appendix I) and its application to Granger-causality analysis (Appendix II), additional simulation results (Appendix III), and a summary of R functions that implement the proposed method in the R package `qfa' (Appendix IV).